Improving Execution Concurrency in Partial-Order Plans via Block-Substitution: Preliminaries

 \begin{definition} The set of facts that are consumed, produced, and deleted by an operator $o$ are denoted as \textbf{cons(o)}, \textbf{prod(o)}, and \textbf{del(o)}, respectively. \begin{itemize} \item A fact $\langle v, d \rangle\in cons(o)$ iff $\langle v, d \rangle \in \mathit{pre}(o)$. \item A fact $\langle v, d \rangle\in prod(o)$ iff $\langle v, d \rangle \in \mathit{eff}(o)$. \item A fact $\langle v, d \rangle \in del(o)$ iff \begin{enumerate}[label=\arabic*.] \item Either $v \notin vars(\mathit{cons}(o))$ or $\mathit{cons}(o)(v) = d$, and \item $\mathit{eff}(o)(v) =d'$ s.t. $\ d' \in (\mathcal{D}_v\setminus \{d\})$.

 \end{enumerate} \end{itemize} \end{definition}

+Notably, $cons(o), prod(o)$, and $del(o)$ are partial states, and $cons(o)(v)$ denotes the value of the variable $v$ in $cons(o)$.
 When an operator $o$ does not consume a fact with variable $v$ (i.e., $v \notin vars(\mathit{cons}(o))$) and sets the variable $v$ to a value other than $d$, the state in which $o$ is applied determines whether $o$ deletes \atom{v}{d} or not.
 Since the current state is unavailable, Definition \ref{def:op} states that $o$ deletes $\langle v, d \rangle$ in this scenario to prevent the possibility of overlooking a potential deleter.
 This definition will be expanded further in the subsequent section.

+We exploit \acrfull*{dtg} to capture the interdependencies and behavior of state variables and operators in FDR.
+The \acrfull*{dtg} for a variable $v$, denoted as $G_v$, has an edge from $d$ to $d'$ if there exists some operator that can change the value of $v$ from $d$ to $d'$.
+For a DTG $G_v$, we define the \emph{transition path set} $P(G_v, d, d')$ to be the set of all possible paths from $d$ to $d'$ in $G_v$.